shahrukhkhan48/OnlineShop/README.md

     - `deleteProduct`: Deletes a specific product.
     - `deleteCategory`: Deletes a specific product category.
     - `placeOrder`: Places a new order.
-      Order Processing and Fulfillment
-      When an order is placed:

 ## Order Processing and Fulfillment